cylon-v/dandy/README.md

 end
 ```

-2. Instead of boring Ruby block-style routes definition like in Rails, Sinatra and others Silicon uses its
+2. Instead of boring Ruby block-style routes definition like in Rails, Sinatra and others Dandy uses its
 own language for that.
 Small example:

 ```